petaverse-cloud/pv-docs-site/docs/petority/7_general-setting/5_unit.md

 ---

 # Unit Preferences:
-Wagguracy allows users to customize their preferred units for various measurements, ensuring that the information provided aligns with their preferences and familiarity.
+WAGGURACY allows users to customize their preferred units for various measurements, ensuring that the information provided aligns with their preferences and familiarity.

 ![units](/img/setting/Unit-Settings.jpg)